DeadBranches/logseq-queries-and-scripts/kitButton.md

         iconDataAttribute = `${iconAttributeName}="${icons}"`;
     }

-    /** Since the button element has a single default class and optional additional
-     * classes, prevent from including a trailing space when no additional classes are
-     * specified.
-     */
+    // button has one class member by default, so add a space if any more are
+    // defined in data-dynablock-buttonclass
     let buttonClassValue = buttonExtraClasses
       ? `${buttonBaseClass} ${buttonExtraClasses}`
       : buttonBaseClass;